- Why you should not eat potato skins?

-Can u eat potato raw?
+Can you eat raw potato skin?

 Raw potatoes are more likely to cause digestive issues and may contain more antinutrients and harmful compounds.
 Yet, they’re higher in vitamin C and resistant starch, which may provide powerful health benefits.
 In truth, both raw and cooked potatoes can be enjoyed in moderation as part of a healthy diet.

-Why should you not eat green potatoes?
+Why do you peel potatoes?